-You may have noticed that many images on Art UK, in fact nearly 1,000, have the terms ‘verso’ or ‘recto’ as part of their title.
+You may have noticed that many images on Art UK, in fact nearly a thousand, have the terms 'verso' or 'recto' as part of their title.
 What does this mean?

 Recto from the Latin rectum, meaning right or correct, and verso from versus, meaning turned or changed, are traditionally used to describe the front and back of a painting or drawing.
 The recto is the front or main image, the verso or back being a secondary image.
 So what sort of pictures have paintings on both sides?